-Led by Dr. Linda Li, the TRACK-OA study will pilot test a new program that uses wearable activity trackers to support people with knee pain set goals to be more physically active safely and at a pace that’s right for them.
-The program will involve:
+Led by Dr. Linda Li, the TRACK-OA study pilot tested a new program that uses wearable activity trackers to support people with knee pain set goals to be more physically active safely and at a pace that’s right for them.
+The program involved:

 - A group education session

 - The use of a Fitbit Flex – a wireless physical activity tracking device

 - Telephone activity counseling by a registered physiotherapist

 The primary goals of this study was to test the feasibility of the new program and to assess whether or not it supports people with knee OA to increase their physical activity and reduce their sedentary time.

 The research team recruited 30 eligible participants with knee OA from the greater Vancouver area.
 Eligible participants were randomly assigned to either the Immediate Intervention Group (receiving the program immediately upon consent) or the Delayed Intervention Group (receiving the program 6 weeks later).
 During the study period, participants completed online questionnaires and also wore an armband accelerometer for 7 days at the beginning of the study, after 1 month, and after 2 months.
 This provided information on knee health as well as time spent being physically activity and sedentary.

 This study is funded by The Arthritis Society.

 Dr. Linda Li, University of British Columbia & Arthritis Research Canada

 Cam Clayton, University of British Columbia